DJrocks192s/DarthJarJar-Dromous_SCDFXIBM/README.md

 ### The Problem:

-In 2018,there were almost 8000 road casualties in Singapore.
+In 2018, there were almost 8000 road casualties in Singapore.
 Furthermore, Singapore has a road fatality rate of 2.8%, which is higher than many other large cities, more than double of Tokyo's, in fact.
 A big part of the problem comes from the delay between accident and aid.
 In life-threatening situations, every second makes a difference, and the time between an accident actually occuring, and the emergency services being called up, either by a victim or a witness, is a large portion of that.

 ### The Solution